telerik/ajax-docs/controls/datepicker/accessibility-and-internationalization/specifying-a-culture.md

 ---
 title: Specifying a Culture
-page_title: Specifying a Culture | RadDatePicker for ASP.NET AJAX Documentation
+page_title: Specifying a Culture - RadDatePicker
-description: Specifying a Culture
+description: Check our Web Forms article about Specifying a Culture.
 slug: datepicker/accessibility-and-internationalization/specifying-a-culture
 tags: specifying,a,culture
 published: True